 The UP Economics Society (UP Ecosoc) is a non-stock, non-profit, socio-civic organization committed to fulfilling its socio-civic responsibilities for the university, and for the nation at large.

-We strive to promote economic understanding as a step towards change and development in Philippine society by molding our members into holistic individuals that shall mobilise the students of the University to share this task.
+We strive to promote economic understanding as a step towards change and development in Philippine society by molding our members into holistic individuals that shall mobilize the students of the University to share this task.

 The UP Economics Society was founded by a group of honor students of the College of Business Administration in 1958.
 Today, UP Ecosoc is one of the largest and most respected organizations in UP Diliman, embarking on various undertakings that realize its role as prime movers of youth dynamism.